gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 Benefits of using Gatsby for e-commerce sites include the following:

-- Security inherent in static sites
+- Security inherent in static sites.
-- Blazing fast performance when your pages are converted from React into static files
+- Blazing fast performance when your pages are converted from React into static files.
-- Easy to host
+- No server component required with Stripe's [client-only Checkout](https://stripe.com/docs/payments/checkout/client-only).
+- Cost-efficient hosting of static sites.

 ## Prerequisites